lintang-b-s/navigatorx/README.md

     }
 }'

-3. The response is the most optimal rider-driver pair based on proximity (estimated arrival time from driver to rider).
+3. The response is the most optimal rider-driver pairs based on proximity (estimated arrival time from driver to rider).
 Solved using the Hungarian algorithm.
 ```

 ### Many to Many Shortest Path Query